umbraco/UmbracoDocs/Fundamentals/Setup/Install/index-v9.md

 The easiest way to get the latest version of Umbraco up and running is with the CLI.

-1. Open your commandline
+1. Open your command line
 2. Install the Umbraco templates with `dotnet new -i Umbraco.Templates::*`
 3. Enter the project folder, it will be the folder containing the `.csproj` file
 4. Run and build your project using `dotnet run`
 5. The console will output a message similar to: `[10:57:39 INF] Now listening on: https://localhost:44388`
 6. Open your browser and navigate to that url
-7. Follow instructions on installer
+7. Follow instructions on the installer

 Below you'll find some in-depth tutorials on the different ways to install Umbraco.